List of Mikoyan MiG-29 operators: Middle East

-Syria has an unknown number of aircraft in service.
-Sources state between 22 and 84.
+Syria had 29 MiG-29s in service as of 2022.
 MiG-29SM for the Syrian Air Force based on the MiG-29SM, except the Syrian MiG-29SM uses the 9.12 airframe.
 RAC MiG developed a special variant for Syria.
 Russia repaired and upgraded several Syrian Air Force MiG-29 fighter jets.
 In 2007 Syria reportedly signed a deal for 24 Mig-29M2s that was delayed, in 2011 Syria signed a deal for another 24 Mig-29M2's.

 In 2019, Belarus reportedly upgraded Syria's fleet of MiG-29s with the BCO "Talisman" Electronic Warfare System, giving the fighter jet a significant increase to its capability.